Raziel7893/scripts/twitch/README.md

 - Install and make the DestinationPath to a media library

 ## Credits
-- Base Scripot used as base:
+- Base Script used as base:
   - https://github.com/ancalentari/twitch-stream-recorder/blob/master/twitch-recorder.py